santiment/academy/src/docs/changelog/legacy-changelog/index.md

 - New comments features:
   - Bold, italic, links
   - Type \$ for assets suggestions
-  - Type @ to mention an user
+  - Type @ to mention a user
   - Type # to link a trend

 **Screeners/Watchlists**